Avidano-Digital/ccf-wordpress/wp-content/plugins/gtranslate/readme.txt

 5. Flags with language names
 6. Flags with language codes
 7. Settings page
+8. User Dashboard

 == Changelog ==
+= 2.8.43 =
+* New features in User Dashboard:
+* Find and Replace before and after translation
+* Skip Translation of Phrases
+* Skip Translation by CSS selector
+* Skip Translation by page URL
+* Define HTML Blocks to edit translation as a whole
+* Define JSON object keys which should be translated
+* Optimized translation of URL slugs
+* Fix for Sundanese flag
+* Fix for double language code when redirection happens based on referrer

 = 2.8.42 =
 * New dashboard for paid customers https://my.gtranslate.io/
 * Minor changes